The trouble with self-help advice is that it’s often based on barely any evidence.

 In many cases, the evidence isn’t as strong as we’d like.
 Rather, it’s the best we’re aware of.
 We’ve tried to come to an all-considered view of what makes sense to try, given (i) the strength of the empirical evidence, (ii) whether it seems reasonable to us, (iii) the size of the potential upside, (iv) how widely applicable the advice is, and (v) the costs of trying.
 The details are given in the further reading we link to and the footnotes.

 We’ve put the advice roughly in order.
 The first items are easier and more widely applicable, so start with them, then move on to the more difficult areas later.
-The order is also partly based on an upcoming analysis of which skills are most valuable.
+The order is also partly based on an in-depth analysis of which skills are most valuable.

 We recommend working on one area at a time.
 Skim through and pick the area that would make the biggest difference in your life for the least effort, then focus on it until you can nail it down.
 We typically pick one or two areas to work on each year.